georginaehemba/maize/README.md

 # maize

+Discussion with Georgina Lala Ehemba this 08 August 2021

+Plan for the review

+## Title: Genome-wide association in maize for low nitrogen and drought stress in Africa: status and prospects

+### Introduction

+### Low nitrogen and drought stress effect on maize productivity in Africa

+### GWAS for low nitrogen and drought tolerant gene detection in maize

+### Functionnal validation of candidate genes relative to low and drought tpolerance in maize

+### Prospects

+### Conclusion

 ## combining ability
 - [Effect of nitrogen form on maize response to drought stress](https://link.springer.com/article/10.1007/BF00012875)
 - [Combining Ability and Heterosis of Algerian Saharan Maize Populations (Zea mays L.) for Tolerance to No-Nitrogen Fertilization and Drought](https://www.mdpi.com/2073-4395/11/3/492)